Pediatric Orthopedic surgeons width="1024" height="188"

 KNEE INJURIES

-At Medical City Children’s Orthopedic and Spine Specialist, you and your child have access to see a knee specialist at four convenient locations; Dallas, Frisco, Arlington and McKinney.
+At Medical City Children’s Orthopedic and Spine Specialist, you and your child have access to see a knee specialist at five convenient locations; Dallas, Frisco, Flower Mound, Arlington and McKinney.

 “Some things are better treated early while growth potential continues.”

 If you suspect your child has a knee injury, it’s important to see a physician as soon as possible.
 At Medical City Children’s Orthopedic and Spine Specialists, you have access to a children’s specialist and care right away.
 In the event of surgery, children need an orthopedic surgeon who understands the importance of growth plates in growing children.
-Our doctors have performed more than 5,900 surgeries and specialize in the treatment of children.
+Additionally, our doctors have performed more than 6,000 surgeries and specialize in the treatment of children.

 To understand how injuries happen, it helps to know how the knee works.
 First, the knee is the largest joint in the body, and it provides stability and allows the legs to bend, swivel, and straighten.
 The knee joint appears at the ends of the femur (thighbone) and the tibia (shinbone) and the patella (kneecap) provides protection.
 Also, the ends of the femur and tibia and the back of the patella are covered in articular cartilage.
 This acts as a cushion to keep the femur, patella, and tibia from grinding against each other.
 On the top of the tibia, extra pads of cartilage called menisci help absorb the body’s weight.
 Furthermore, each knee has two menisci: the inside (medial) meniscus and the outside (lateral) meniscus.